wralex/wralex.github.io/index.markdown

    it generating other formats, such as a Web Page.
 I also use Azure DevOps to store the files in a GIT repository to show how this may be used to future modifications.

+## Conclusion

+I do thank you for visiting and if you do have any feedback, please email me at <wralex@gmail.com>

+Thanks Again 😃❗